 So, you've applied, been accepted, assigned and now you get to see the ever anticipated ILP group list.
-Remember in 3rd grade when you'd run to see who was in your class when they posted the list on the door?
-Anyone else?
+Who is going to be in your group?

-Seeing the names of the people you'll be spending the next semester volunteering abroad with is great, but not as satisfying as you thought it'd be.
-You can Instagram stalk them (check. done. what's next?).
+Seeing the names of the people you'll be spending the next semester volunteering abroad with is great (maybe you can Instagram stalk them) but if you want to meet your group before you go, can you?

 The short answer is yes!
-Of course.
-Jump at the chance if you can meet your group before you leave to volunteer in China, Russia, Costa Rica or which ever one of these ILP countries you're assigned to!
-It's really common for most volunteers to meet their group at the airport on departure day while flying out to their new home, but you may have the chance to meet them before that.
+It's most common for most volunteers to meet their group at the airport on departure day while flying out to their new home, but you may have the chance to meet them before that if you set it up beforehand.

 While there are probably a million different ways to go about meeting people if you're creative enough, here are a few ways we think are best: